akka/akka/akka-contrib/docs/cluster-singleton.rst

 but for some cases this feature takes care of that by making sure that another singleton instance will eventually be started.

-The cluster singleton pattern is implemented by ``akka.contrib.pattern.ClusterSingletonManager``, which is an actor that is supposed to be started on all nodes in the cluster.
+The cluster singleton pattern is implemented by ``akka.contrib.pattern.ClusterSingletonManager``.
-The actual singleton actor is started by the ``ClusterSingletonManager`` on the leader node of the cluster by creating a child actor from supplied ``Props``.
-``ClusterSingletonManager`` makes sure that at most one singleton instance is running at any point in time.
+It manages singleton actor instance among all cluster nodes or a group of nodes tagged with a specific role. ``ClusterSingletonManager`` is an actor that is supposed to be started on all nodes, or all nodes with specified role, in the cluster.
+The actual singleton actor is started by the ``ClusterSingletonManager`` on the leader node by creating a child actor from supplied ``Props``. ``ClusterSingletonManager`` makes sure that at most one singleton instance is running at any point in time.

 The singleton actor is always running on the leader member, which is nothing more than the address currently sorted first in the member ring.
 This can change when adding